 3. Habitat for Humanity

-Habitat for Humanity is a non-profit organization that builds affordable homes for families in need.
+Habitat for Humanity is a global non-profit organization dedicated to providing affordable housing for families in need.

 Comparison of Affordable Housing Programs by Use Case